Travel.State.Gov > Intercountry Adoption > Country Information > Nigeria Intercountry Adoption Information

 We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through their U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to U.S. law, or the law of Nigeria, with your adoption service provider, and, when appropriate, through the Complaint Registry.
 Improper payments violate applicable law, or create the appearance of buying a child, and could put all future adoptions in Nigeria at risk.
+They may also result in the denial of your child’s immigrant visa.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the UAA and IAA make certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent authority, or to engage another person as an agent to take any such action.

 The following is a list of some of the required documents:

 5. Apply for Your Child to be Found Eligible to Immigrate to the United States as an Orphan

 After you finalize the adoption or gain legal custody for purposes of emigration and adoption in Nigeria, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
 You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.